 3 garlic cloves

 2 lbs peeled shrimp

 All of the roux from the night before

-The beans drained from the night before any will do
+The Black eyed peas drained from the night before

 Cut the chicken into bite size pieces.
 Mix the Roux, peas, chicken, onion, bell pepper celery. stock. garlic, thyme, bay leaf and creole seasoning in a crock pot and cook for 6-8 hours.
 1 hour before serving add raw shrimp.
 Serve gumbo over cooked rice.